-The verdict is in: the majority of companies that use infographics for marketing and sales find them to be effective according to Infographic World.
-(Source).
+The verdict is in.
+Most companies that use infographics for marketing and sales find them to be effective according to Infographic World.

-Aside from being (effective) vehicles to convey data powerfully, even with few words, infographics have high viral potential.
+Aside from being (effective) vehicles to convey data, even with few words, infographics have high viral potential.
 They’re one of the most shareable types of content on the internet.

-In the past, creating an infographic involved hiring a great graphic designer, working with them for weeks, and using expensive software to bring your vision to life.
+In the past, creating an infographic was complex.
+It involved hiring a great graphic designer, working with them for weeks, and using expensive software to bring your vision to life.

 Today, anybody can create a compelling and stunning infographic using completely free tools like Google Slides.
-All that's made possible by editable infographic templates for Google Slides.
+It's made possible by editable infographic templates for Google Slides.

 It all begins with a well-designed infographic template for Google Slides, like what you’ll find in Envato Elements.
-Once you complete your infographic, it can become a compelling part of your infographic presentation.
+Once you complete your infographic, it becomes a compelling part of your infographic presentation.

 Elements offers you unlimited downloads of templates for one low price.
-Or, if you just want a single infographic template for Google Slides, you can download one for one-time usage from GraphicRiver.
+Or, if you want a single infographic template for Google Slides, download one for one-time usage from GraphicRiver.